-Grilling is a productive and organized way to play with fire, and will result in food.
+Grilling and barbecuing is a productive and organized way to play with fire, and will result in food.

 However, the hazards inherent in cooking over an open flame can lead to burns, blisters, and the loss of hair on your hands and forearms.